Nitish8800/Authentication_Assignment_BAB/README.md

 In This Website User can Authenticate and Update their Profile.

+#### Admin can see all user
+Admin Email : nitishfea120784@gmail.com
+Admin Password : 1234

 Admin can see All Users

 ## Sign Up Page :